 Travis Webster is an assistant professor of writing and rhetoric at Virginia Tech.
-He is the author of Queerly Centered: LGBTQA Writing Center Directors Navigate the Workplace (Utah State University Press, 2021).
+He is the author of Queerly Centered: LGBTQA Writing Center Directors Navigate the Workplace (Utah State University Press, 2021), which won the International Writing Centers Association's 2022 Outstanding Book Award.
 His research also appears in College Composition and Communication, Writing Center Journal, WPA: Writing Program Administration, and The Peer Review, among other venues.
-He has worked in writing centers since 2002, and, since 2006, has taught undergraduate writing courses at all levels as well as graduate courses in writing center theories, WAC praxis, composition pedagogy, and cultural rhetorics.
+He has worked in writing centers since 2002 and, since 2006, has taught undergraduate writing courses at all levels and graduate courses about writing centers, WAC, composition pedagogy, and cultural rhetorics.

 - Writing Across the Curriculum

 - Queer and Cultural Rhetorics